 Another sign that a guy might be pretending to be straight is engaging in anonymous online activities related to LGBTQI+ interests or exploration.
 He may create secret social media profiles, join online forums, or participate in chat rooms where he can interact with others without revealing his true identity.

 For example, he might use a pseudonym to engage in discussions about LGBTQI+ topics or explore dating websites and apps catering to the gay community.
 These anonymous online activities can provide a safe space for him to explore his feelings without the risk of being discovered by friends or family members.

 This behavior can be linked to the psychological concept of self-concealment.
 Self-concealment refers to the tendency to hide one's true feelings, thoughts, or experiences from others, often due to fear of judgment or rejection.

 In the case of a man pretending to be straight, he may engage in anonymous online activities to explore and understand his true feelings without the risk of being judged or exposed.
 The anonymity provided by the internet allows him to maintain his heterosexual identity in his public life while privately exploring his attraction to other men.

 14) Intuition and Gut Feelings

 Sometimes, the most powerful indicator that a guy might be pretending to be straight is your intuition or gut feelings.
-Intuition is the ability to understand or sense something without the need for conscious reasoning, often based on subtle cues, body language, or patterns of behavior.
+Intuition is the ability to understand or sense something without conscious reasoning, often based on subtle cues, body language, or behavior patterns.